pournaki/twitter-explorer/README.md

 The **twitter explorer** helps computational social scientists to:

-- *Collect* Twitter data by providing a visual interface for the Twitter Search API.
+- *Collect* Twitter data by providing a visual interface for the Twitter Search API (v2 Standard, v2 Academic Research, v1.1 Standard).

 - *Transform* the collected data into networks: retweet/quote/mention/reply networks capturing different interactions between users and hashtag networks revealing the semantic layer of the debate.